Larry Wilson (screenwriter)

-Larry Wilson (born January 23, 1948) is an American film producer and screenwriter.
+Larry Wilson is an American screenwriter.
 He is best known for his screenwriting work on the films Beetlejuice (1988) and The Addams Family (1991).
 He also co-wrote the films The Little Vampire (2000) and, for television, The Year Without a Santa Claus (2006).
-He wrote and directed a number of episodes of the Tales from the Crypt television series from 1991 to 1996.
+He co-wrote the animated version of The Little Vampire 3-D (2017) and co-wrote the animated film Ainbo (2020).
+He also wrote and directed a number of episodes of the Tales from the Crypt television series from 1991 to 1996.

+Wilson served as an executive producer on Beetlejuice Beetlejuice, and shares a 'Characters Created By' credit with Michael McDowell (2024).

+He shares 'Story By' credits with Michael McDowell on the Tony nominated Beetlejuice Musical, now on a world-wide tour, after a two-year run on Broadway (2019–2024).